Whina Cooper: Honorific eponym

 In 2020, the tunnel boring machine that is being used to construct the twin tunnels of the City Rail Link in Auckland between Mount Eden station and Aotea station was named "Dame Whina Cooper".

 Film

 Cooper is the subject of a biographical film called Whina, which was released in selected cinemas on 23 June 2022.
 The film was directed by James Napier Robertson and Paula Whetu Jones.
 Cooper was portrayed by Miriama McDowell and Rena Owen, with the former portraying an adult, and the latter an elderly, Cooper.

+Television

+Whina Cooper was the focus of the documentary, Whina, Te Whaea O Te Moto – Mother of the Nation (1992) by Bryan Bruce.
+Bruce also featured footage of the Whina Cooper-led Maori land march of 1975 in The Bridge (2002), a television documentary about the history of the Auckland Harbour Bridge.